ff7-mods/ff7-flat-wiki/docs/FF7/Battle_model_format_(PSX).md

 `   uint16       Unused;`
 `} TexQuadric;`

-The Flags field on the Textured polygons contains the texture palette offset for the [TIM](../PSX/TIM_format.md) texture file associated with the model.
-The TexPage is not used in any of the battle models however battle scenes do use this to refer another page of texture data (for 8bpp [TIM](../PSX/TIM_format.md)'s used in them).
+The Flags field on the Textured polygons contains the texture palette offset for the [TIM](PSX/TIM_format "wikilink") texture file associated with the model.
+The TexPage is not used in any of the battle models however battle scenes do use this to refer another page of texture data (for 8bpp [TIM](../PSX/TIM_format.md).

 **Bone structure data**